No Data Transmitted? Troubleshooting Checklist

 If the logfile indicates that no data is collected from your server to Tideways this could be for the following reasons:

 The tideways extension is not installed for your PHP process, because it is not loaded with extension=tideways.so - Check the phpinfo() output for your PHP process for the occurrence of the tideways extension.
+When installing the tideways-php package from Debian, RPM or tarball packages only a number of well known PHP installations is detected.
+Check the output of the installation for a hint if the PHP version was automatically found and the extension automatically configured.
+See How to Install Tideways on my custom PHP installation for help if auto-detection did not work.

 The Tideways PHP extension is not started during a request, because you don’t have an API Key configured.
 In this case when looking at the phpinfo() the first entry called "Is Profiler Started?" has the value "No".
 It should be "Yes".